gnzsnz/ib-gateway-docker/template_README.md

       ---------------
 ```

-`ib-gateway-docker` is using `ServerAliveInterval` and `ServerAliveCountMax` ssh settings to keep the tunnel open.
-Additionally it will restart the tunnel automatically if it's stopped, and will keep trying to restart it.
+`ib-gateway-docker` is using `ServerAliveInterval` and `ServerAliveCountMax`
+ssh settings to keep the tunnel open.
+Additionally it will restart the tunnel
+automatically if it's stopped, and will keep trying to restart it.

 **Minimal ssh tunnel setup**:

 - `SSH_TUNNEL`: set it to `yes`.
-This will NOT start `socat` and only start an ssh tunnel.
+This will NOT start `socat` and only start an
+  ssh tunnel.
 - `SSH_USER_TUNNEL`: The user name that ssh should use.
-It should be in the form `user@server`
+It should be in the
+  form `user@server`
 - `SSH_PASSPHRASE`: Not mandatory, but strongly recommended.
-If set it will start `ssh-agend` and add ssh keys to agent. `ssh` will use `ssh-agent`.
+If set it will
+  start `ssh-agent` and add ssh keys to agent. `ssh` will use `ssh-agent`.

-In addition to the environment variables listed above you need to pass ssh keys to `ib-gateway-docker` container.
-This is achived through a volume mount
+In addition to the environment variables listed above you need to pass ssh keys
+to `ib-gateway-docker` container.
+This is achieved through a volume mount

 ```yaml
 ...